Exact Sampling of Determinantal Point Processes without Eigendecomposition: Experiments

 Table \ref{tab:detailed_running_times} presents the individual weight of the main steps of the three algorithms.
 Concerning the sequential algorithm, logically, the matrix inversion is the heaviest part taking $74.25\%$ of the global running time.
 These proportions remain the same when the expected number of points $n$ grows.
 The main operation of the spectral algorithm is by far the eigendecomposition of the matrix $K$, counting for $83\%$ of the global running time, when the expectation of the number of points to sample evolves with the size of $\Y$.
 Finally, the sequential sampling is the heaviest step of the sequential thinning algorithm.
-We have already mentioned that the thinning is very fast and that it produces a point process with a cardinal as close as possible to the final DPP.
-When the expected cardinal is low, the number of selected points by the thinning process is low too, so the sequential sampling part remains bounded ($86.53 \%$ when the expected cardinal $\E(|Y|)$ is constant).
-On the contrary, when $\E(|Y|)$ grows, the number of points selected by the dominated process rises as well so the running time of this step is growing (with a mean of $89.39\%$).
+We have already mentioned that the thinning is very fast and that it produces a point process with a cardinality as close as possible to the final DPP.
+When the expected cardinality is low, the number of selected points by the thinning process is low too, so the sequential sampling part remains bounded ($86.53 \%$ when the expected cardinality $\mathbb{E}(|Y|)$ is constant).
+On the contrary, when $\mathbb{E}(|Y|)$ grows, the number of points selected by the dominated process rises as well so the running time of this step is growing (with a mean of $89.39\%$).
 As seen before, the global running time of the sequential thinning algorithm really depends on how good the domination is.

 Thus, the main case when this sequential thinning algorithm (Algorithm \ref{alg:sequential_thinning_dpp_bernoulli}) fails to compete with the spectral algorithm (Algorithm \ref{alg_spectral_simulation_dpp}) is when the eigenvalues of the kernel are equal or very close to 1.
-Nevertheless, in practice, this situation is relatively rare.
-This algorithm also improves the sampling running times when the target size of the sample is very low (below 25 in our experiments).
+This algorithm improves the sampling running times when the target size of the sample is very low (below 25 in our experiments).

 In cases when multiple samples of the same DPP have to be drawn, the eigendecomposition of $K$ can be stored and the spectral algorithm is more efficient than ours.
 Indeed, in our case the computation of the Bernoulli probabilities can also be saved but the sequential sampling is the heaviest task and needs to be done for each sample.